Comparing Approaches

 CBT focuses on the present - current thoughts, current behaviours, current triggers.
 Psychodynamic therapy moves between past and present, understanding how your history shapes what's happening now.

-Key findings for psychodynamic therapy:
+Some research often cited for psychodynamic therapy:

 CBT might suit you better if: